 1. Service your fuel system:

-your fuel and run the engine for several minutes to allow the fuel stabilizer to permeate the fuel sysem OR
+- A. Stabilize your fuel and run the engine for several minutes to allow the fuel stabilizer to permeate the fuel sysem OR

 - B. Drain your fuel and run the engine out of gas OR